GSA/idmanagement.gov/_fpki/8_fpki_announcements_archived.md

     href: /fpki/announcements
 ---

-These announcements have been archived one year after they their release and will be removed from the site after three years.
+These announcements have been archived one year after they are released and will be removed from the site after three years.

 <table class="usa-table--borderless">
   <thead class="usa-sr">